bloominstituteoftechnology/Android_LambdaMesageBoard_Services/README.md

 ## Introduction

-This app will extend the Lambda Message Board to allow users to
+This app will extend the Lambda Message Board to allow users to subscribe to boards and show notifications when a new message is posted to that board.
+However, since this project is so large already, we won't be storing a list of subscribed boards.

 ## Instructions
 ### Part 1 - Create the Service